-There’s no denying it, smart homes are cool.
-But are they worth the money?
-Well, that really depends on why you’re getting a smart home and what features you decide to add.
+There’s no denying it, smart homes are cool, but are they worth the money?
+If you’re asking yourself, ‘how much does a smart home cost’ it really depends.
+The first question you need to answer is why you’re getting a smart home.
+The second question you need to ask is what features are non-negotiables.
 Everyone’s situation is going to be different so there’s no “one size fits all” solution.
-What we can do however, is look at each different element of smart homes and try and get a broad estimate.
-Some people might think that you can get a couple smart lights and some controllers and, poof, your smart home magically completes itself.
+What we can do, however, is look at each different element of smart homes and try and get a broad estimate.
+Some people might think that you can get a couple of smart lights and some controllers and, poof, your smart home magically completes itself.

 That’s not really how it works at all.
 Not only does the setup take some trial and error, but actually planning out all of the features you’re going to want in your home will take some research and critical thinking.
 Not planning out your smart home is a great way to add a bunch of expensive smart home features you never needed.

 Before you start planning your smart home, it’s probably a good idea to understand exactly why you’re planning on getting a smart home in the first place.